hantsy/quarkus-sandbox/docs/jakarta-data.md

 }
 ```

-In Quarkus, all `@Repository` classes are recognized by the built-in CDI container at runtime, and they can be injected like other CDI beans, no need extra bean registration as we have done in Spring integration.
+In Quarkus, all `@Repository` implementation classes are annotated with a `@RequestScoped`, which means the `Repository` beans are shortly lived in a request lifecycle.
+Like other CDI beans in the project, the `Repository` beans can be recoginized by Quarkus Arc container and can be injected into other beans freely.
+No need extra bean registration as we'v done in Spring integration.

-Let's create a `DataInitializer` bean to initialize sample data at the application startup.
-Inject the `PostRepository` and `CommentRepository` via `@Inject`, observes a `StartupEvent` to ensure it is called at the application startup.
+Let's create a `DataInitializer` bean as following to initialize sample data at the application startup.
+Firstly inject `PostRepository` and `CommentRepository` beans via `@Inject`, the `onStart` method observes a `StartupEvent` to ensure it will be called at the application startup.

 ```java
 @ApplicationScoped